The total absolute curvature of submanifolds with singularities: The - and -dimensional cases

 In the case of $n=1$, an admissible frontal $\gamma$ has no singular points of the second kind.
 Thus, a frontal $\gamma$ is an admissible frontal if and only if singular points of $\gamma$ are non-degenerate.
-Then, the singular set $\Sigma_{\gamma}$ of a closed admissible frontal $\gamma:S^1\to \R^{r+1}$ is discrete subset of $S^1$.
+Indeed, at a non-degenerate singular point, $\Sigma_\gamma$ is discrete, and hence $T_c\Sigma_\gamma=\{0\}$, whereas $\ker d\gamma_c$ is one-dimensional.
+Thus every non-degenerate singular point is of the first kind.
+Then, the singular set $\Sigma_{\gamma}$ of a closed admissible frontal $\gamma:S^1\to \R^{r+1}$ is a discrete subset of $S^1$.
 Hence, we may define the total absolute curvature for a closed frontal whose singular points are non-degenerate.
 The total absolute curvature can be written using the curvature function $\kappa$ of $\gamma$.

-\begin{lemma} For a closed frontal $\gamma: S^1 \to \R^{r+1}$ whose singular points are non-degenerate, the total absolute curvature is written as
+\begin{lemma} For a closed frontal $\gamma: S^1 \to \R^{r+1}$ whose singular points are generalized cusps, the total absolute curvature can be written as

 \end{lemma}